harness/developer-hub/docs/platform/Secrets/Secrets-Management/11-add-a-google-cloud-secret-manager.md

 ## Add overview

 1. In **Name**, enter a name for your secret manager.
 2. You can choose to update the **Id** or let it be the same as your secret manager's name.
-For more information, see [Entity Identifier Reference](../../20_References/entity-identifier-reference.md).
+For more information, go to [Entity Identifier Reference](../../20_References/entity-identifier-reference.md).
 3. Enter the **Description** for your secret manager.
 4. Enter **Tags** for your secret manager.
 5. Click **Continue.**